 Sumner successfully marketed the tea as a cure for nervousness and an aid to digestion, under the brand name Typhoo Tipps.
 He derived the Typhoo name from a Chinese word meaning doctor.

 John Sumner Jr divested the grocery business in 1905 and founded a private company to produce and market his packaged tea.
 A factory was established at Castle Street in Digbeth, Birmingham.
 Rapid expansion occurred, accompanied by aggressive marketing.

 Sumner established a blending operation in Ceylon in 1909.
 This allowed him to buy directly from growers, thus saving costs by cutting out the middleman.

 Sumner retired in 1926 and dedicated much of the rest of his life to philanthropy.
 The business was taken over by his son, John Richard Hugh Sumner (1887 – 1971).
 The factory was relocated to Bordesley Street, also in Digbeth, in 1930.

 Typhoo tea was sold in over 40,000 outlets by the early 1930s, making it one of the highest-selling packet teas in Britain.

-Operations ended in Ceylon in 1933, after it was discovered that the Ceylon agents were overcharging the company for inferior tea.
+Operations ended in Ceylon in 1933, after it was discovered that the Ceylon agents had overcharged the business for inferior tea.